 (C) if the period would end on a Saturday, Sunday or legal holiday, the period continues to run until the same time on the next day that is not a Saturday, Sunday or legal holiday.

-(3) Unless the court orders otherwise, if the clerk's office is inaccessible:
+(3) Inaccessibility of the clerk's office.
+Unless the court orders otherwise, if the clerk's office is inaccessible:

 (A) On the last day for filing under subsection (a)(1), then the time for filing is extended to the first accessible day that is not a Saturday, Sunday or legal holiday; or